-Hamilton Truck Accident Lawyers
+Hamilton Truck Accident Lawyer

 Hamilton Truck Accident Lawyers Dedicated to Recovering Compensation for Truck Accident Victims in Mercer County and Throughout New Jersey

 Driving on highways throughout New Jersey involves sharing the road with semis and 18-wheelers.
 When commercial trucks and passenger cars are involved in an accident, the results are often fatal for the occupants of the car.
 The consequences of being injured in a collision with a truck can affect you financially and physically for the rest of your life because accidents that do not result in loss of life are still usually very severe.
-At Kalavruzos, Mumola, Hartman, Lento & Duff, LLC, our Hamilton Truck Accident Lawyers bring over two decades of experience to your case to help you hold the trucking companies accountable when you suffer injuries and damages from a truck accident.
+At Kalavruzos, Mumola, Hartman, Lento & Duff, LLC, a Hamilton Truck Accident Lawyer brings over two decades of experience to your case to help you hold the trucking companies accountable when you suffer injuries and damages from a truck accident.

 Contact us today for a free initial case review to learn more about your rights and options and how we can help you pursue maximum compensation in your New Jersey truck accident case.